 \section{summary and conclusions}

 We performed a model independent study of the non-oscillatory explanations of the MiniBooNE excess in terms of the phenomenological scenarios.
-The latter are series of transitions and processes which connect initial interactions of the accelerated protons with target and appearance of single shower ($e$-like) events in the MiniBooNE detector.
-The processes include production of new particles and their decays as well as their propagation and interactions with medium.
-We parametrized scenarios by masses and decay rates of new particles as well as cross sections. \\
+Here the scenarios are series of transitions and processes which connect the initial interactions of the accelerated protons with target and the appearance of single shower ($e$-like) events in the MiniBooNE detector.
+The processes include the production of new particles their propagation, decays, as well as interactions with a medium.
+We parametrized scenarios by masses and decay rates of new particles as well as by cross sections. \\

-We carried out systematic search of the simplest scenarios which can be classified by the number of new interaction points (vertices).
-We have found 2 scenarios with 2 vertices, 4 scenarios with 3 vertices, etc. More possibilities are related to the nature of new propagating particles (fermions or bosons) as well as to the type of particle(s) in the final state which produce single shower events in MiniBooNE.
-We show that these scenarios are reduced to four qualitatively different configurations.\\
+We carried out a systematic search of the simplest scenarios which can be classified by the number of new interaction points (vertices).
+We have found 2 scenarios with 2 vertices, 4 scenarios with 3 vertices, {\it etc.} More possibilities are related to the nature of new propagating particles (fermions or bosons) as well as to the type of particle(s) in the final state which produce single shower events in MiniBooNE.
+We show that these scenarios are reduced to few qualitatively different configurations.\\

-For these configurations, general formulas have been derived for the number of events due to new physics.
-Dependence of the number of events on parameters of scenarios were considered.
-In particular, we find three qualitatively different dependences on $c \tau^0$: flat dependence with upturn at small $c \tau^0$ (scenarios with mixing), smooth step-like dependence (scenarios with upscattering in detector), bump followed by constant in large $c \tau^0$ asymptotics (scenarios with upscattering in dirt).
-In a sense, we developed effective theory of new physics at the low energy accelerator experiments.\\
+For these configurations, general formulas have been derived for the numbers of events due to new physics.
+Dependence of these numbers of events on parameters of the scenarios were considered.
+In particular, we find three qualitatively different dependences on the decay length $c \tau^0$: (i) flat dependence with upturn at small $c \tau^0$ (scenarios with mixing), (ii) smoothed step-like dependence (scenarios with upscattering in detector), (iii) bump followed by constant asymptotics at large $c \tau^0$ (scenarios with upscattering in dirt).
+In a sense, we developed the effective theory of new physics at low energy accelerator experiments.\\